gorengapps/dev.goreng.framework/Documentation/Dependency Injection.md

-This is a very simple depedency injection tool that allows you to do MonoBehaviour Injection and regular constructor injection.
+This is a very simple dependency injection tool that allows you to do `MonoBehaviour` Injection and regular constructor injection.
 ## Setup

 Make a script that can hold a reference to our container